Maoaii/Maoaii/README.md

 ### Working on...
-- 🕹️ Chonkat: a Tiled Puzzle game
+- 🕹️ Chonkat: a Tiled Puzzle game featuring the chonkest of cats

-- 💻 Learning Web Development
+- 💻 Learning Web Development with HTML, CSS and JavaScript

 </td><td valign="top" width="50%">